 I’m Texas born, Colorado raised and now a permanent Maryland resident since 1999.
 I never imagined I’d end up in Maryland but the company I work for, TEKsystems, moved me here in 1999 for a one-year assignment and life just happened.

-I married my husband Greg in 2001 and we had our first child in 2004.
+I married Greg in 2001 and we had our first child in 2004.
 We now have three amazing kids that fill our lives with chaos, fun, exhaustion, and love.
 They inspire me to live my best life and also challenge me every day to try and show up as my best self.

 In 2007 Greg was diagnosed with Multiple Sclerosis (MS) that left us feeling unsettled about the future of his health and our lives.
 He continued to work until the disease took such a toll it was time to step out of the workforce.
 I was now the sole financial provider for our family and Greg would manage our life at home with the kids.
 This was a major adjustment for our family.